 Keep in mind that permissions aren’t bad in themselves.
 Many apps require them to work properly; Google Maps isn’t much good without access to your location, for example.
 But you might want to think twice about granting a solitaire game access to your contacts.

 To review app permissions, visit Settings > Privacy.
 Here you can browse the list of permissions (like Photos, Microphone, and more) and see which apps have access to them.
 To revoke a permission, just move the slider into the Off position.
 Remember that some app functionality might not work if you disable permissions.

 If you’d prefer to browse permissions by app instead of by category, scroll to the bottom of Settings and tap the app name.
 You’ll see all permissions the app has and can manage them.

-We’ve taken a look at five important security tips for your iPhone.
-If you haven’t reviewed these options in a while, getting all this taken care of will go a long way for your security.
+We’ve taken a look at key security tips for your iPhone.
+Even if you checked these when you set up your device, it’s a good idea to review them every once in a while to make sure they’re configured as you expect.
+Getting all this taken care of will go a long way for your security.
 Thankfully, Apple makes it easy to keep your device secure without sacrificing too much convenience.

 To learn more, why not read our primer on Background App Refresh next?